Approximation of Discrete-Time Infinite-Horizon Mean-Field Equilibria via Finite-Horizon Mean-Field Equilibria: Introduction

 \subsubsection{Iterative Methods for Finding Equilibria of Discrete-time Mean-field Games}

-In infinite-horizon MFGs, most iterative methods for finding MFE focus on two approaches: contractive methods and monotonicity.
+In infinite-horizon stationary MFGs, most iterative methods for finding MFE focus on two approaches: contractive methods and monotonicity.
 The monotonicity condition for MFGs allows us to show that there exists a unique MFE for the system without any further restrictions on the iterations, such as small Lipschitz coefficients \cite{zhang2023learning}.
-In contrast, the contractive method requires small Lipschitz coefficients for the system components as well as access to a Lipschitz continuous policy \cite{guo2019learning,subramanian2019reinforcement,anahtarci2020value}.
-In the current literature, the most common way to satisfy these restrictions is found in finite state and action space settings with Lipschitz continuous system components, where one perturbs the system components with a \emph{regularizer} \cite{anahtarci2023q,cui2021approximately}, which causes a deviation from the true equilibria to obtain a Lipschitz continuous minimizer.
-Among the works cited so far, only \cite{cui2021approximately} has addressed the finite-horizon setting.
+In contrast, the contractive method requires small Lipschitz coefficients for the system components as well as access to a Lipschitz continuous optimal policy \cite{guo2019learning,subramanian2019reinforcement,anahtarci2020value}.
+In the current literature, the most common way to satisfy these restrictions is found in finite state and action space settings with Lipschitz continuous system components, where one perturbs the system objective with a \emph{regularizer} \cite{anahtarci2023q,cui2021approximately}, which causes a deviation from the true equilibria to obtain a Lipschitz continuous optimal policy.
+Despite the available prior work on stationary and finite-horizon non-stationary MFE, there is no fixed-point iteration algorithm studied in the case of infinite-horizon non-stationary MFE \cite{lauriere2022learning}.